panaversity/EduSmart/README.md

 ---

 ### Task 4: Teacher Chatbot (Artifact/Canvas)
 This will be a teacher chatbot which will generate content (Textbook and Interaction) and keep the teacher in the loop.
 It will also help the teacher track student progress.
+The OpenAI Canvas type chatbot is a perfect fit for the teachers.

 4a.
 Generate Text Book Table of Content and Content in AuraDB